Becoming a MGEV

 Step 1: Application & Selection

-This process is handled by local Extension Offices since it is the local offices that conduct the Master Gardener Extension Volunteer Program training course.
+This process is handled by Extension Offices since it is the local offices that conduct the Master Gardener Extension Volunteer Program training course.
 Included in this step is the completion of a few forms and an interview with the local Extension Office.

 Step 2: Training & Exams